Interlisp/medley/unicode/readme.txt

        August 1, 2001.
     The current set of mappings are available from https://unicode.org/Public/UNIDATA/Unihan.zip
+    The format of these files is given in https://unicode.org/reports/tr38/

 ISO8859:
-	These are the mapping tables of the ISO 8859 series (1 through 9)
+	These are the mapping tables of the ISO 8859 series (1 through 16)

 VENDORS:
 	Miscellaneous mapping tables for small codesets, typically provided